British Liver Transplant Group

 The annual BLTG meeting usually integrates the meetings previously organised by each individual transplant centre but will extend to the many individuals working outwith liver transplant centres with an interest in liver transplantation.
 The meeting offers a platform for those operating in or with a strong interest in the field of liver transplantation.
 The BLTG Transplant meeting usually links to the BASL Annual Meeting and is aligned to the Liver Transplant Symposium and Williams-Calne Lecture within that programme.
 The winner of the Andy Burroughs Young Investigator Award will also deliver their prize lecture during the BLTG meeting.

-The BLTG annual meeting takes place as part of the BASL Annual Meeting in September.
-Further details are aded to the Events page of the website once announced.
+The BLTG annual meeting takes place as part of the BASL Annual Meeting in October on 8th & 9th October.
+Further details can be found on the Events page of the website and on the standalone conference website > Here

 The Work of the BLTG